-If you submit all your applications before you’ve had time for careful consideration of your options, you may get stuck going to a college that no longer sounds appealing to you.
+If you submit all your applications before carefully considering your options, you may end up going to a college that no longer sounds appealing to you.
 Only apply early decision after thoughtful reflection of all your options.

 That being said, if you’re sure about where you’d like to go to college, getting your acceptance letter early can have its advantages.
 You’ll be one of the first to submit your housing request and receive your financial aid package.

 Think about your finances before you apply early decision

 Some colleges allow students to apply for financial aid before the FAFSA opens January 1st using the CSS/PROFILE or other forms.
 But in most cases, students will have to wait until they can submit the FAFSA before they know what their financial aid package will look like.
 By then, the time to submit regular decision applications to other colleges is running out.